kgarfinkel/BabyAnimals/README.md

 ### Image Filtering

 Apply the filter that is specified by the URL query to the requested image.
+Because I like large land animals a lot

 **Syntax**
 ```js